The Bobbert Memorial Scholarship Fund

 Each year, West Place welcomes dozens of local students to our popular and unique Educational Internship Programs:

-Summer Program: For 8-12 weeks, these rising stars gain hands-on experience within a working farm environment, being educated anywhere from 4 to 40 hours a week.
+Summer Program: For 8-12 weeks, these rising stars gain hands-on experience within a working farm environment, being educated anywhere from 4 to 40 hours per week.

-School-Year Program: For four hours, once a week, students can spend nine months immersed in our program, learning over the long-term what it takes to do what we do.
+School-Year Program: For four hours, once a week, students can spend nine months immersed in our program, learning over the course of an academic year what it takes to do what we do.

 Unlike volunteers who spend years at West Place after being trained, student interns operate on a much shorter cycle.
 Each position we create requires time, money, and resources, and we pride ourselves on prioritizing safety while immersing our interns in the daily operations of a farm animal sanctuary.
 Donations through the Bobbert Memorial Fund will allow West Place to offer scholarships to these special young people and ensure our educational internship programs remain free to local students.

-Students learn everything from farm animal care, wildlife rehabilitation, working with local lost dogs, observing veterinary visits, shearing, hoof trimming, dentistry, and more.
-They also have the opportunity to participate in our food growing, which includes vegetables and fruits, and maintenance of our rotational grazing system and sanctuary grounds.
-And they will go behind the scenes when they are taught repair work and important projects.
-Each day, animal lessons are given regarding nutritional needs, exercise needs, conditioning needs, anatomy and animal welfare.
+Students gain hands-on experience in farm animal care, wildlife rehabilitation, working with local lost dogs, observing veterinary visits, shearing, hoof trimming, dentistry, and more.
+They also have the opportunity to participate in our food cultivation program, which includes farm-grown vegetables and fruits, and maintenance of our rotational grazing system and sanctuary grounds.
+And interns go behind the scenes when they are taught operations, maintenance and other essential projects.
+Each day, animal lessons are given regarding nutritional requirements, exercise and conditioning needs, anatomy and animal welfare.

-As Rhode Island’s only sanctuary for farm animals rescued from cases of abuse, neglect & cruelty, West Place truly offers an experience that few can match.
-Your support through the Bobbert Memorial Fund will allow us to share the lifelong lessons of compassion, responsibility, and kindness with more young adults through our unique humane education programming.
+As Rhode Island’s only sanctuary for farm animals rescued from cases of abuse, neglect, and cruelty, West Place truly offers an experience that few can match.
+Your support through the Bobbert Memorial Scholarship Fund allows us to share the lifelong lessons of compassion, responsibility, and kindness with more young adults through our unique humane education programming.

-A donation of $2,500 or more to the Bobbert Memorial Fund allows you to create a named scholarship and provide an experience, as unique as Bobbert, to one student.
+A donation of $2,500 or more allows you to create a named scholarship and provide an experience as unique as Bobbert to one student.
 Your scholarship can bear the name of your family, foundation, or business and can also be created in honor or in memory of a loved one.
 Donors may renew their commitment year after year to continue building a more humane world in Bobbert’s memory.

 Start your own family legacy by funding a scholarship for a deserving student.